-KRAKEN: Returning the control of data back to users with a marketplace for personal data
+KRAKEN: Returning data control to users with a personal data marketplace

 The EU H2020 funded KRAKEN project aims to enable the sharing, brokerage, and trading of potentially sensitive personal data in healthcare and education by returning the control of this data to citizens throughout the entire data lifecycle.